 Account passphrases/passwords are crucial in the protection of information, systems and networks.
 They provide a first line defense to safeguard CNM's data.
 A weak passphrase/password could result in a compromised account.
 The selection of a strong passphrase/password provides protection for both user and system accounts.

-Passphrases - for Network Accounts
+Passphrase Guidelines for Network Accounts

 - Length: Minimum 8 characters

-- Cannot: Contain spaces, be a repeat of the current or last 4 passphrases or contain your username, name or CNM ID
+- Cannot contain: spaces, be a repeat of the current or last 4 passphrases or contain your username, name or CNM ID

-- Be aware of "social engineers" (someone trying to trick you into giving them your passphrase)
+- Be aware of "social engineers" (someone trying to trick you into giving them your passphrase).

-- The following link provides guidance for selecting an easy to remember, strong passphrase: passphrase guidance
+- The following link provides guidance for selecting an easy to remember, strong passphrase: passphrase guidance.

 CNM offers a variety of computer accounts including, but not limited to, portal, email, and web accounts.